Barcelona in 3 Days: tips, what to see, and much more

 Whichever museum you've chosen to end your morning tour, you're bound to be hungry by now.
 If you've chosen the National Museum, the place I'm going to suggest for lunch will be next door, and if you've chosen the Miró Foundation, you'll only have to walk a few minutes.

-This is Óleum, the museum's restaurant, which offers an excellent gastronomic offer and also boasts one of the best views in the whole area, as it is located in the museum's old Throne Room.
+This is Óleum, the museum's restaurant, which offers an excellent gastronomic offer and boasts one of the best views in the whole area, as it is located in the museum's old Throne Room.
 You'll be able to sample some of the best local food while enjoying a privileged view of Plaza España.
 And if you prefer tapas and wine, you can also book a private gastronomic tour of Barcelona.
 Bon profit!

 Book a private gastronomic tour of Barcelona